5 Ways Rheumatoid Arthritis Affects Your Skin

 About 50% of people with RA get rheumatoid nodules, lumps of tissue that develop under the skin.

 RA can sometimes cause vasculitis, or inflammation of blood vessels that feed the skin.
-A telltale sign of active vasculitis is the presence of red dots.
+A telltale sign is red dots.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced